Top 7 Marina Safety Tips

 In case of an emergency, be aware of the closest exit points from your craft, or make a safe departure using your boat if a fire occurs on the dock.
 Ensure you know where the nearest ladder is located in case you fall in.
 This is especially important during the night.
 Equally, practice equal caution when refuelling and notify marina staff of any spills.

 Be considerate when clearing your vessel by opting for biodegradable cleaning products that are kind to the environment and are safer when using also.

 An important part of boat security is ensuring your vessel is secured properly when moored at a marina.
 For tips on mooring a yacht securely, check out our video collaboration with Yachting Monthly.

 Another useful gadget that is worth investing in for security are Personal Locator Beacons.
 Once activated, the beacon will send out an emergency alert to the Coast Guard, prompting a swift rescue response.

 Don’t be tempted to take a dip - with boats constantly coming and going, swimming at the marina would be very unwise!

 Do you own a luxurious boat?
-Visit our specialist boat insurance page to discover more about our services, or request a callback from our concierge team.
+Visit our Marine Insurance for leisure boats page to discover more about our services, or request a callback from our concierge team.